 Your back, knees, and feet will thank you.
 Plus, I can just kick them off quickly when I need to stand on a chair or in a super quiet church!

 Perfect Pricing Formula

-Download this FREE worksheet for setting prices that work for your photography business.
+Download the PPA's tested & proven formula for setting prices that work for your photography business as you grow.

 You will automatically receive free weekly tips on how to offer, price, and sell your art and stay in the loop on upcoming special offers.